Appendix C — Python tutorial

 72

-A for-loop describes a certain action or actions that you want Python to repeat.
-The for-loop shown in the code cell above instructs Python to repeat the action print(score) for four times, once for each score in the list scores.
-We know this is the operation to be repeated because it is indented and hence “inside” the for loop.
+A for-loop describes a certain action (or actions) that you want Python to repeat.
+The for-loop shown in the code cell above instructs Python to repeat the action print(score) four times, once for each score in the list scores.
+The operation we want to repeat is indented by four spaces and hence “inside” the for loop.

 77.5

-On the first line, we define the temporary variable total (initially set to 0), which we’ll use to store the intermediate values of the sum after each iteration of the for loop.
+On the first line, we define the temporary variable total (initially set to 0), which we’ll use to store the intermediate values of the sum after each iteration of the for-loop.
 Next, the for-loop tells Python to go through the list scores.
 For each score in the list, we perform the operation total = total + score.
-When the for loop is finished, we have added all the scores to the total.
-In other words, we have obtained total = sum(scores).
+After the for loop is finished, the sum of all the scores is stored in the variable total, as if we calculated total = sum(scores).
 To obtain the average, we divide total by the length of the list.

-Visit this link tinyurl.com/3bpx887v to see a step-by-step visualization of the for-loop execution, which shows how the variable total grows after each iteration of the loop.
-See also this blog post that talks about for-loops.
+Visit this link tinyurl.com/3bpx887v to see a step-by-step visualization of the four steps (iterations) of the above for-loop execution, which shows how the variable total grows after each iteration.
+See also this blog post for more background on for-loops.

-The name of the variable used for the for-loop is totally up to you, but you should choose logical names for elements of the list.
-For example, if the list is called objs, it makes sense to use obj as the name of the loop variable: for obj in objs: ....
-Given a list profiles, we would write the for-loop as for profile in profiles: ....
-Given a list nodes, we would use for-loop like for node in nodes: ..., etc.
+The name of the variable used for the for-loop is totally up to you, but you should choose a logical name that accurately describes the list elements.
+For example, if the list is called objs, it makes sense to use obj as the name of the loop variable: “for obj in objs:”.
+Given a list profiles, we would write the for-loop as “for profile in profiles:”.
+Given a list nodes, we would use for-loop like “for node in nodes:”, etc.

 List comprehension (bonus topic)#

-Very often when programming, we need to transform a list of values, by applying the same function fun to each value in a list.
-Using the standard for-loop syntax, this operation requires four lines of code:
+We often need to transform a list of values, by applying the same transformation to each value in the list.
+Using the standard for-loop syntax to apply the function fun to all the elements in a list requires four lines of code:

 newvalues = [fun(value) for value in values]